willdurand/ArvernOS/README.md

 $ make clean iso
 ```

-To build the ISO in DEBUG mode, run:
+To build the ISO in debug mode, run:

 ```
 $ make clean debug
 ```

-To compile the OS in DEBUG mode, build the ISO, and start `qemu` with the OS
+To compile the OS in debug mode, build the ISO, and start `qemu` with the OS
 loaded, run:

 ```